gggraph/jpegextractor/README.md

 ## JPEG Extractor

-Command-line software that can **extract any .jpeg found in a corrupted FAT32 device**.
+Command-line software that can **extract .jpeg from a corrupted FAT32 device**.

 There is probably existing software that can do this, but most are not free.